-That’s why there’s a night to celebrate jazz.
-Jazz Appreciation Month aims to encourage people to learn about the long, intricate history of this music genre.
+That’s why this particular time has been dedicated to the celebration of everything related to Jazz.
+National Jazz Appreciation Month aims to encourage people to learn about the unique and interesting history of this fairly recent music genre.

-Celebrate by exploring the jazz musicians of the past, and appreciate the cultural influence that jazz music now has in today’s world.
+Celebrate National Jazz Appreciation Month by exploring the jazz musicians of the past, and appreciate the cultural influence that jazz music now has in today’s world.

-Jazz Appreciation Month was founded by John Edward Hasse, a curator at the Smithsonian National Museum of American History in 2001.
-It aims to recognize the heritage and history of jazz.
+The year 1980 brought about Jazz Awareness Month created by the Louisiana Jazz Federation.
+The observance aims to recognize the heritage and history of jazz.
+Later, National Jazz Appreciation Month was founded by John Edward Hasse, a curator at the Smithsonian National Museum of American History in 2001.

 Initially funded by the Ella Fitzgerald Charitable Foundation, JAM supports the jazz scene, encourages the appreciation of jazz music for all ages.
 This month was selected because so many famous jazz performers were born during this month.